The Trustees

 Mel Hartley, Secretary

-Mel is a member of the Senior Leadership Team at the school, responsible, among other things, for Early Years and Key Stage 1 at the school.
-Mel also teaches the Nursery class daily.
-She knows a very high proportion of the pupils - and their parents - at the school and is well placed to be in the front line for the Foundation.
-Mel is very excited about the Foundation and what it can do for Rowdown's pupils.
+Mel was a member of the Senior Leadership Team at the school, responsible, among other things, for Early Years and Key Stage 1 at the school.
+Whilst she has left the stress of teaching, she still knows a very high proportion of the pupils - and their parents - at the school and remains actively involved with the Foundation albeit from the distance of her new home in the West of England.

 Janet Parsons, Treasurer